chrisbristow/Uhoh/README.md

 - Count how many matches there have been over a set period of time and send the number of matches to the Server at the end of the period.
 - Count how many matches there have been over a set period of time and sent a custom alert or the count value back to the Server if the count is outside an expected range.

-For Process Monitoring, the Schauzer will:
+For Process Monitoring, the Schnauzer will:

 Send an alert back to the Server if the number of running instances of a process (identified via a regular expression) is outside a given acceptable range.